 We also have a number of scholars working on earlier periods of dress and textile history, whose research and teaching expands on these discussions.
 Katie Scott, Professor in the History of Art, specialising in early modern French art and architecture, has a particular interest in textile design, decoration and ornament, and the relationship between works of art and their physical and social context.
 Caroline Arscott, Professor of 19th-century British Art, has worked on the Aesthetic movement, including examination of textile manufacture and design and her research has explored topics such as art and sexuality; body building and Victorian tattooing in relation to William Morris and Edward Burne-Jones.
 This interest in aspects of 19th century dress is extended by Katie Faulkner, Study Support Programme Co-ordinator and Visiting Lecturer, who works on the intersections between sculpture, dress and neo-classicism in the nineteenth century, and by Satish Padiyar, Senior Lecturer in 19th-century European Art, whose recent projects have rethought European neoclassical painting and sculpture with queer, feminist, psychoanalytic and Marxist theory and examined European Neoclassicisms through questions about the male body and notions of self.

 In addition, The Courtauld is committed to examining global dress histories.
-This exploration includes the work of Deborah Swallow, Märit Rausing Director of The Courtauld Institute, who is a specialist of Indian textile and craft production, design and consumption, and Sussan Babaie, Andrew W. Mellon Reader in the Arts of Iran and Islam, whose research interests include the early modern Safavid period with topics on urbanism and empire studies, on sexuality and social habits of ‘seeing’, and on notions of exoticism and transcultural visuality.
+This exploration includes the work of Deborah Swallow, Märit Rausing Director of The Courtauld Institute, who is a specialist of Indian textile and craft production, design and consumption, and Sussan Babaie, whose research interests include the early modern Safavid period with topics on urbanism and empire studies, on sexuality and social habits of ‘seeing’, and on notions of exoticism and transcultural visuality.